Home / Career Guides / Data Architect

 Step 2: Gain relevant work experience

-Step 3: Secure a master’s degree (optional)
+Step 3: Secure a master’s degree (it’s optional)

-Step 6: Excel in networking and continued learning
+Step 6: Network and keep learning

 Step 7: Apply for jobs